Valid Monday September 22, 2014 to Friday October 03, 2014

 NWS Climate Prediction Center College Park MD

-the Midwest.
-An area of upper-level low pressure is expected to develop across
+Monday and Tuesday, an area of upper-level low pressure is expected to slowly

 - Severe drought for the Central and Southern Great Plains, Southwest,

 southern Georgia, Pacific Northwest, Great Basin, and California.

 reasonably good agreement early in the period that a mid-level trough slowly